Covid 19 coronavirus: Ministry of Health to update on latest cases

 Pressure to move alert levels

-New Zealand's low numbers is putting pressure on the Government to move from alert level 2 to alert level 1.
+The low number of cases is putting pressure on the Government to move from alert level 2 to alert level 1.

 New Zealand moved to alert level 2 on May 14 with new rules of conduct.
-The cabinet will review the rules of alert level 2 on June 8, and will consider a move to alert level 1 no later than June 22.
+Cabinet will review the rules of alert level 2 on June 8, and will consider a move to alert level 1 no later than June 22.

 This is the first long weekend since lockdown lifted, and travel has been encouraged.